PokaNorbert/English-Primariatechirghiol.ro-Jira-Manual_Testing/README.md

 <h2>Functional specifications:</h2>

 The stories below were created in Jira and describe some functional specifications of the Techirghiol City Hall website, for which the final project is being carried out:

 *

-Here you can find the version that was created for this project:
+Here you can find the release that was created for this project:

 *

 <h2>Testing Process</h2>